How to Keep Your Sanity and Happily Parent a Teenager

-1. Keep in Mind Their Negativity Is a Normal Stage of Development, Not a Permanent Personality Trait.
+Their Negativity Is Just Temporary, Not a Permanent Personality Trait

 It's easy for us parents to become drained by our teenager's steady flow of whining and complaining, even seeing it as a personal attack on us as parents.
 For too many evenings, I let my son's unfavorable dinner reviews overpower my good mood as he railed about the meal being too spicy, too dry, too chewy, too bland, or downright inedible.
 In addition to issuing him a lifetime ban from watching Food Network, I became resolved to stay calm and unaffected, not taking it personally.
 I knew if I reacted to his comments I'd only be encouraging the behavior.
 Besides, I was confident that my dinners were not disgusting (I'm a darn good cook), but just a convenient target for his pent-up frustration from a long day at middle school.
 After all, who in a teenager's life is an easier mark than dear old sweet lovable mom?

-It's helpful for us parents to keep in mind negativity is a normal stage of development and our teenagers won't stay like this forever.
+It's helpful for us parents to keep in mind that negativity is a normal stage of development and our teenagers won't stay like this forever.
 They're no longer sweet little kids—thrilled about losing a tooth, eager about Saturday's soccer game, and enthralled with their school.
 They've reached a point where being negative is cool.
 To hang out with buddies and gripe about their parents, teachers, and classmates is what teens like to do and it comes with benefits.
-When teens gather for a “bitch fest,” they're connecting with one another over common experiences.
+When teens gather for a bitch fest, they're connecting with one another over common experiences.
 It helps them feel less alone.
 Plus, it gives us parents a break from the emotionally exhausting experience of listening to all their complaints!

 Teens Need Us to Listen, Not Intervene